whoswho-rockart/wwr3/README.md

 entries can get it from CCSP for €7 (plus shipping) or €5 at the congress.

-The third edition will be a joint venture of IFRAO, CCSP, Le Orme dell’Uomo and Carabà editions Milano.
+The third edition will be a joint venture of CCSP, Le Orme dell’Uomo and Carabà editions Milano.

 A review can only take place after collecting information.In 1984, António Guerreiro adopted dBase, a relational database management system.